vsevolodnedora/flexpower_quant_challenge/README.md

 FROM epex_2022_12_20_12-13
 WHERE strategy = ?
 ```
 for each strategy (strategy = ?).
-We also included '0' for the case if there is no trade.
+I also included '0' for the case if there is no trade.

-Finally, we need to expose the PnL calculation via an API.
+Finally, I need to expose the PnL calculation via an API.
 A standard approach is to
 use FastAPI.
 There the API expsure can be achieved as
 ```python
 @app.get("/pnl/{strategy_id}")